Gira, il mondo gira

-Gira, il mondo gira is the debut studio album by Italian singer-songwriter Olly and record producer Juli, released on 10 February 2023 by Epic.
+Gira, il mondo gira is the debut studio album by Italian singer-songwriter Olly and Italian record producer Juli, released on 10 February 2023 through Epic Records.

 The album included the song "Polvere", which competed in the Sanremo Music Festival 2023.
-Gira, il mondo gira peaked at number 13 on the Italian Albums Chart and was certified platinum by the Federazione Industria Musicale Italiana.
+Gira, il mondo gira peaked at number 13 on the Italian Albums Chart and was certified double platinum by the Federazione Industria Musicale Italiana.